Bamboo: Animal diet

+Bamboo contains large amounts of protein and very low amounts of carbohydrates allowing this plant to be the source of food for many animals.
 Soft bamboo shoots, stems and leaves are the major food source of the giant panda of China, the red panda of Nepal, and the bamboo lemurs of Madagascar.
-Rats eat the fruits as described above.
+The red panda can eat up to 9 lb a day which is also about the full body weight of the animal.
+With raw bamboo containing trace amounts of harmful cyanide with higher concentrations in bamboo shoots, the golden bamboo lemur ingests many times the quantity of the taxiphyllin-containing bamboo that would be lethal to a human.

 Mountain gorillas of Central Africa also feed on bamboo, and have been documented consuming bamboo sap which was fermented and alcoholic; chimpanzees and elephants of the region also eat the stalks.
-The golden bamboo lemur ingests many times the quantity of the taxiphyllin-containing bamboo that would kill a human.

 The larvae of the bamboo borer (the moth Omphisa fuscidentalis) of Laos, Myanmar, Thailand and Yunnan, China feed off the pulp of live bamboo.
 In turn, these caterpillars are considered a local delicacy.
+Bamboo is also used for livestock feed with research showing some bamboo varieties have higher protein content over other varieties of bamboo.